 The next step is to install the FlightView application on an iPad running iOS 13.0 or later.
-Installing the FlightView app will eventually be done from the Apple App Store.
-However, the app is currently under development and the latest version should be downloaded from Apple's TestFlight utility.
+The app is available in Apple's App Store.
+To install it, open the App Store app on the iPad and search for "FlightView EFIS", then tap the Install button.